 These numbers seem pretty dismal.
 It's difficult not to get discouraged by such speculation when your member engagement is so critical to the success of your association as a whole.

 Member engagement isn’t an easy, snap-your-fingers kind of thing, but when you have an engaged member base, the work is totally worth it.
 Achieving great engagement requires a commitment to a great member engagement strategy.

-Why is Member Engagement So Important?
+Why is a Member Engagement Strategy So Important?

-Despite it's importance, member engagement is a fairly elusive concept.
+Despite its importance, member engagement is a fairly elusive concept.
 It's only been a focus for the past few decades and, unlike more traditional disciplines like marketing and finance, you can't go to school and major in it.
 Part of the reason that member engagement is such a big challenge is that there isn't a clear-cut process.

 How Do You Create an Effective Member Engagement Strategy?